TudM99/tudm99.github.io/README.md

+---
+layout: default
+---
-# tudor.mindra - cybersecurity progress and other stuff I find interesting
+I'm gonna be posting my cybersecurity progress, and other stuff I find interesting.